What You Need To Know When Moving To Raleigh, NC From NYC

 Exciting Education Opportunities

 North Carolina State University is Raleigh’s most prominent educational center.
 Nearly 35,000 students attend classes at NCSU every year.
 Raleigh is also home to William Peace University, a school affiliated with the Presbyterian Church.
-Shaw University and St. Augustine’s University are both HBCUs in Raleigh, while Meredith College is a mostly women’s school in the city.
+Shaw University and St. Augustine’s University are both HBCUs in Raleigh, while Meredith College is a women’s school.

 You’ll find many other universities near the city of Raleigh, including: